thrnz/docker-wireguard-pia/README.md

 |`HEALTHCHECK_PING_TARGET`|When active healthchecks are enabled or reconnect logic is used, this can be used to override the target/s that gets pinged when testing that the endpoint is still responding.
 Defaults to `www.privateinternetaccess.com`.
 Can be set to space or comma separated list of multiple targets, in which case all need to fail for the endpoint to be considered unresponsive.
 |`HEALTHCHECK_PING_TIMEOUT`|Can be used to override the number of seconds to wait for a reply when pinging a target.
 Defaults to 3.
 `NFTABLES=0/1`|Alpine uses the `nf_tables` iptables backend by default.
 The container should automatically fall back to the legacy backend if needed.
 Set this to `0` to force the use of the legacy backend, or to `1` to force the use of the `nf_tables` backend if desired.
 `RECONNECT=0/1`|The container can optionally attempt to detect and recover from an unresponsive endpoint.
 This is done without the WireGuard interface being brought down. `HEALTHCHECK_PING_TARGET` can be used to set the target used to detect if the remote endpoint is responding.
 Defaults to 0 if not specified.
+See [below](#networking) for more info.
 `MONITOR_INTERVAL=60` `MONITOR_RETRIES=3`|These are used by the `RECONNECT` logic, and can be used to tweak the probe frequency and the number of retries made before considering an endpoint unresponsive.

 ## Scripting